cloudmesh/cloudmesh-pi-burn/docs/tutorial_scrub.md

        https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/ (linux, max)
        https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/ (windows)

+NOTE: This tutorial has been superseded by new updates.
+Please see our updated tutorials at:

+- https://cloudmesh.github.io/pi/tutorial/raspberry-burn/ (burn a raspberry cluster from linux or mac)

+- https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/ (burn an ubuntu cluster from linux or mac)

+- https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/ (burn a raspberry cluster from windows)

 4. Replace most of the out-of-date pi-burn Github README with links to the up-to-date pi-planet tutorials. https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md

 ## Working Pi Burning Tutorials: